JT-tanui/Ticket_system/Docs/Documentation.md

 ## Project Overview

-The Laravel Ticket System is a basic web application that provides CRUD (Create, Read, Update, Delete) functionality for support tickets.
+The Laravel Ticket System is a web application that provides CRUD (Create, Read, Update, Delete) functionality for support tickets.
 Each ticket contains a title, description, priority level, and status.
+The system includes search and filtering capabilities to help users quickly find relevant tickets.

 ## System Requirements